seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/14-Offline-PWA-Checkin.md

 6. **Edge-Case Recovery:** Offline-First PWA.

 This system is now ready for the **Production Deployment Blueprint**—the final phase where we structure the CI/CD, environmental configurations, and disaster recovery plans to go live.

----

-**Do you wish to proceed to the Production Deployment Blueprint, or would you like to review any specific section of the current architecture?**